jtablesaw/tablesaw/README.md

  https://javadatascience.wordpress.com

 ## A work-in-progress
 __Tablesaw is moving towards stability of the core functionality and APIs__.
-A production release planned for early Q3 2016.
+A production release planned for Q3 2016.
 A great deal of additional functionality will follow the initial release, including window operations (like rolling averages), outlier detection, database integration, and integrated machine-learning.